developer-zebra/developer-zebra-site/src/datawedge/6-31/guide/overview/index.md

 The app will now use DataWedge to acquire barcode data.

-For a detailed look at this process, see the [Basic Setup](../setup) page.
+For a detailed look at this process, see the [Create a Profile](../createprofile) page.

 -----